jpalardy/jpalardy.github.io/_posts/2016-12-26-best-books-i-read-2016.markdown

 them.
 At that time, I hadn't finished the series because this book hadn't been translated yet.

-I bought the book the day it came out in September and I wasn't disappointed :-)
+I bought the book the day it came out in September, and I wasn't disappointed :-)

 * [amazon](https://www.amazon.com/dp/B01LW7NVP0/)
 * [wikipedia](https://en.wikipedia.org/wiki/Death%27s_End)